Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Alternative proof of Theorem Alternative proof of Theorem 2.2

 \end{enumerate} \end{cor}

-\begin{proof} The proof is by induction with respect to $n$.
+\begin{proof} The proof is by induction on $n$.
 For small $n$, the identities can be shown by direct computations.
 We assume that all identities are proved for $n-1$.
 We start by proving the third identity.
 Now observe that, by expanding the determinant with respect to the first column and the induction hypothesis applied to the case $n-1$ in \eqref{cor:jacobitrudi3cor2}, we obtain